department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 Based on their responses to the questions, 6 of 9 participants were taken to the "**You may be eligible" results page**.
 This page in the prototype contained **burn pit content only and so wasn't applicable to all participants** (the real wizard will show content on this page that corresponds to the specific questions to which the user answered "yes").
 The other 3 participants saw this same "You may be eligible" page after first looking at the results page more relevant to their responses to the questions.
 Two of the 9 participants seemed to have minimal interest in interacting with the "You may be eligible" results because it didn't apply to them (i.e., wrong war and toxic subtances), though all the other participants interacted fully with the pages--either because the content applied to them or because they were more willing to pretend that the specifics were different.
 (Note: It would have been helpful if we had created the second version of the "You may be eligible" results page with Vietnam/Agent Orange content as we originally planned because that would have made more sense to the Vietnam-era Veterans in this study.)

 #### User feedback on the R1-1 "You may be eligible" results page

 **All 9 participants understood *presumptive conditions***, but most said that they **knew before this research session**.
 One commented that the explanation on the page was easy to understand, but a more useful assessment would be by people who weren't already familiar with presumptive conditions before seeing the explanation.

 > *"I honestly I think the VA or whoever's doing this for the VA has made it more clear...it's making it easier" (p2).*

-One participant **expected to be asked when and where he served**, but that's not what the page does.
-Most people didn't comment on the "August 2, 1990" date.
+One participant **expected to be asked when and where he served**, but that's not what the page does. **Most people didn't comment on the "August 2, 1990" date**.
 One participant said that their entire service was after 1990, so that date definitely applies.
 Another said they understood the August 2 date as *"when Desert Storm or Desert Shield kicked off.
 That's when we deployed to Kuwait" (p4).*

 One participant **wanted to see what the specific presumptive conditions are**, which aren't on the page.
 More specifically, they wanted to know what conditions are covered for which location(s) in what timeframe.

 #### RECOMMENDATIONS:
 1. In or near the description of presumptive conditions on the R1-1 page, consider adding a note or link about where to find a list of specific conditions (on the R1-2 page) so that users will know where to find them.
+Nothing on the R1-1 page implies that you will be able to find them after you click the "Learn what to do next" link.

 #### User feedback on the R1-2 "Apply for VA benefits now" results page
+One of the pilot participants had **difficulty figuring out which of the two disability links *(File a disability compensation claim vs. File a Supplemental Claim)* to use**.
+He already gets VA disability compensation and doesn't want to mess up his current rating.
+He thinks he would file a Supplemental Claim since he already has disability, but the descriptive paragraph says to only do that if you've been denied before *for this condition*.
+The long quote below is from this pilot participant as he takes a while figuring out when to use which link.

+> *"My situation...I don't feel like it falls into any of these categories...because I have a claim on file.
+But...it says, if you haven't yet filed a claim for your condition, and I haven't for that condition, but I do have another one.
+I have a disability percentage, so I would wonder if this is the right option for me or if it's going to mess up my other claim.
+I would be cautious about this first option.*

+> *"This next one [File a Supplemental Claim] doesn't apply to me because I have not submitted a claim for [specific condition name] before...If I had been previously denied a claim, then now I can get...the VA to reconsider...*

+> *"**For the headers and...the links themselves, I feel like the supplemental claim is right because I have something [disability] and I would feel like I'm filing a supplement to what I already have**.
+And so that's a little confusing to me.
+Because...being called a supplemental claim, but according to the paragraph, it is if I've been denied before, so I'm resubmitting my claim.
+So if I'm not reading the paragraphs, I'm thinking that the **first link is only for somebody who doesn't have disability yet**.*

+> *When I read the paragraphs, the first link is what I would use if I have never claimed *this particular condition*, and the second link is only if I got it denied" (pilot 1).*

+#### RECOMMENDATIONS:
+1. Consider adding another link/header for those who already have VA disability because "if you haven't filed a claim" and "if we denied your claim" don't make sense.

 #### User feedback on the "VA benefit eligibility" (can't tell if you're eligible) results page